DougBurke/sherpa/docs/quick.rst

 3. and then call the :py:meth:`~sherpa.plot.DataPlot.plot` method.

-Sherpa has one plotting backend, :term:`matplotlib`, which is used to display plots.
+The standard plotting backend for Sherpa is :term:`matplotlib` - and this is used in the examples in this documentation unless explicitly mentioned otherwise - although it is also possible to use :term:`bokeh`, which can provide extra functionality when using Sherpa in a Jupyter notebook.
 There is limited support for customizing these plots - such as always drawing the Y axis with a logarithmic scale - but extensive changes will require calling the plotting back-end directly.

 As an example of the :py:class:`~sherpa.plot.DataPlot` output::